karinavdo/RiddleOfLiteraryQuality/docs/02_07_data_and_the_R_package.md

 ---
-title: "Data and the R Package"
+title: "Data and R Package"
 ---
 The book *The Riddle of Literary Quality* presents a synthesis of research findings from the project The Riddle of Literary Quality.
 That project brought together a lot of data: the opinions on 401 books of almost 14,000 participants in The National Reader Survey (2013) and all kinds of data on those 401 books.
 More about The Riddle of Literary Quality can be found on the [project website](https://literaryquality.huygens.knaw.nl/), which also collects all the [publications](https://literaryquality.huygens.knaw.nl/?page_id=588) that came out of it.